 Recipients of most merit scholarships will be notified in mid-March of their senior year.

-Yes, Vanderbilt provides scholarship assistance for admitted and enrolled students who are named National Merit or Achievement Finalists.
+Yes, Vanderbilt provides scholarship assistance for admitted and enrolled students who are named National Merit Finalists.
 Students must designate Vanderbilt as their first choice school with the National Merit Corporation by the final deadline and enroll as an entering freshman student to receive Vanderbilt's National Merit or Achievement Scholarship.
 For those finalists who also receive one of Vanderbilt's merit scholarships, we guarantee an additional $2,000 in National Merit or Achievement total scholarship dollars per year from all sources (with Vanderbilt supplementing any smaller corporate or one-time National Merit Corporation awards).
-Those finalists who do not receive an additional merit scholarship from Vanderbilt will receive a total of $5,000 per year in National Merit or Achievement scholarship from all sources (with Vanderbilt supplementing any smaller corporate or one-time National Merit Corporation awards).
+Those finalists who do not receive an additional merit scholarship from Vanderbilt will receive a total of $5,000 per year in National Merit scholarship from all sources (with Vanderbilt supplementing any smaller corporate or one-time National Merit Corporation awards).

 No, we do not re-award merit scholarships that are not accepted by their original recipient.
 We anticipate this occurrence and award merit scholarships to a larger number of students than we expect will enroll based on past enrollment data and analysis.